Child Welfare Social Work: A Complete Guide for 2020

 Child welfare social work is a very challenging field that can be physically draining and emotionally taxing.
 Child welfare social workers cite limited resources, grueling schedules, the emotional ramifications of witnessing and supporting people through trauma, and the pressure of families’ well-being resting on their shoulders as being definite challenges in their line of work.

-Managing the interests and feelings of both child(ren) and parents, and connecting emotionally with both parties can also prove difficult for social workers when children are unable to return to their parents.
+Managing the interests and feelings of both child(ren) and parents and connecting emotionally with both parties can also prove difficult for social workers when children are unable to return to their parents.
 “It is heartbreaking to have to recommend that a child not be returned to their parent.
 I hate having to tell parents that they are not making enough changes and that I do not feel their child is safe with them.
-It is also tough to see what being torn apart does to families,” Ms. Krause said, “I firmly believe that most children belong with their parents in the long run.
-We regularly deal with challenges related to complicated court timelines, large case loads, having to communicate with many service providers, and traveling out of county/state to see kids who are placed elsewhere.”
+It is also tough to see what being torn apart does to families,” Krause said.
+“I firmly believe that most children belong with their parents in the long run.
+We regularly deal with challenges related to complicated court timelines, large caseloads, having to communicate with many service providers, and traveling out of county/state to see kids who are placed elsewhere.”

-Ms. Bozorgzadarbab explained how the child welfare system’s prioritization of children’s safety and well-being is important, but also means that parents’ interests and background do not take precedence when deciding where their child is ultimately placed.
-“Parents who already have trauma in their history, mental illness and/or substance use and feel disempowered/marginalized, will now have to prove their ability to safely parent to a seemingly impersonal and all-powerful system,” she explained, “The failures of the parents may be clinically understandable given the complex issues they have to face, but in a system where children have to be protected above all, these failures are not easily forgiven.
+Bozorgzadarbab explained how the child welfare system’s prioritization of children’s safety and well-being is important, but also means that parents’ interests and background do not take precedence when deciding where their child is ultimately placed.
+“Parents who already have trauma in their history, mental illness and/or substance use and feel disempowered/marginalized, will now have to prove their ability to safely parent to a seemingly impersonal and all-powerful system,” she said.
+“The failures of the parents may be clinically understandable given the complex issues they have to face, but in a system where children have to be protected above all, these failures are not easily forgiven.
 Children could be well on their way to adoption before their parents can successfully remove safety concerns.”

-Maggie Olivares, ASW told OnlineMSWPrograms.com how her clients’ past and present hardships can be challenging to witness.
+Olivares told OnlineMSWPrograms.com how her clients’ past and present hardships can be challenging to witness.
 “As a social worker we work with clients who come from unfortunate and sad circumstances.
 All the clients have been taken away from their birth families and most have a lot of needs.
 Learning about their stories is always difficult to hear,” she said.
-Ms. Olivares also noted that placing children in foster homes and/or with adopted families can lead to complicated and at times emotionally difficult situations for all parties involved.
-“The hardest part of this job is when clients sabotage good homes because they test limits and can’t trust,” she said, “It is also hard to see young children build bonds and healthy attachments with foster families and then they are reunified with their birth family.
+Olivares also noted that placing children in foster homes and/or with adopted families can lead to complicated and at times emotionally difficult situations for all parties involved.
+“The hardest part of this job is when clients sabotage good homes because they test limits and can’t trust,” she said.
+“It is also hard to see young children build bonds and healthy attachments with foster families and then they are reunified with their birth family.
 Even though reunification is a positive thing, it’s also hard.”

-To manage the aforementioned challenges, child welfare social workers urge social work students and professionals interested in this field to commit to self-care early and consistently. “[You] HAVE TO respect your limitations and engage in self-care,” Ms. Bozorgzadarbab said, “I can’t emphasize enough that you need ways to increase your emotional capacity for your own sake, for the sake of your loved ones and even for the sake of your clients.
+To manage the aforementioned challenges, child welfare social workers urge social work students and professionals interested in this field to commit to self-care early and consistently. “[You] HAVE TO respect your limitations and engage in self-care,” Bozorgzadarbab said.
+“I can’t emphasize enough that you need ways to increase your emotional capacity for your own sake, for the sake of your loved ones and even for the sake of your clients.
 If your emotional and empathic abilities are depleted, unhappiness and isolation is a likely result and eventually making poor decisions at work follows–which in the case of CPS work can be devastatingly costly to a child.”

-Ms. Bozorgzadarbab also explained how professionals in this field should work to build and maintain a strong support system of colleagues across the different disciplines that collaborate on a given family’s case (i.e. school staff, health care professionals, behavioral therapists, attorneys, etc.).
-“An attitude of appreciation for teamwork and respect for other professionals outside child welfare can go a long way,” she advised, “The stressed out nurse at the hospital who’s short with you will also be your savior when the time comes.
-The police officer you may have just offended is the person you’ll need to rely on another day to safely transport your suicidal minor client. […] I can give countless examples of why teamwork can save your career, but bottom line is you can’t do good work by yourself so cultivate relationships to help positively impact the outcome for your minor clients and help your own sanity too.”
+Bozorgzadarbab also explained how professionals in this field should work to build and maintain a strong support system of colleagues across the different disciplines that collaborate on a given family’s case (i.e. school staff, health care professionals, behavioral therapists, attorneys, etc.).
+“An attitude of appreciation for teamwork and respect for other professionals outside child welfare can go a long way,” she said.
+“The stressed out nurse at the hospital who’s short with you will also be your savior when the time comes.
+The police officer you may have just offended is the person you’ll need to rely on another day to safely transport your suicidal minor client. … I can give countless examples of why teamwork can save your career, but bottom line is you can’t do good work by yourself so cultivate relationships to help positively impact the outcome for your minor clients and help your own sanity too.”

-Ms. McGowan similarly emphasized the importance of a positive outlook and building a strong community of colleagues in staying motivated and fulfilled at work.
+McGowan similarly emphasized the importance of a positive outlook and building a strong community of colleagues in staying motivated and fulfilled at work.
 “We set our own tone for our work, and with a supportive supervisor and a county aimed towards the future, we have the ability to do an enormous amount of good for our community.”